sohmc/cloudflare-ddns-py/README.md

 ## Requirements

 In order to run this script, you'll need:
-* Python 3 (This script was developed using Python 3.6.8.
-It _should_
+* Python 3 (This script was developed using Python 3.6.8, with Travis-CI testing it against 2.9.0.)
-  work with newer versions of Python 3, but there is no guarentee.)
 * [`requests` library](http://docs.python-requests.org/en/master/), installable using `pip`

 In order to make use of this script, you will also need to obtain a